OnionsMakeYouCry/mintlify-docs/kyc-api.md

 Base host: `https://api.verisecid.com`

 - All endpoints are under `/api/v1/kyc/...`.
+- Version-first URLs are also supported on API hosts: `/v1/...` will 308-redirect to `/api/v1/...`.
 - Only requests targeting allowed API hosts are served (default allowlist includes `api.verisecid.com`, `localhost`, `127.0.0.1`).
 You can override via `API_ALLOWED_HOSTS` (comma-separated).
 - CORS is enabled for these endpoints (methods vary per handler; see below).